tweinfeld/backscatter/README.md

 ### backscatterOn(handler)

 `handler` will be called whenever the Model/Collection `backscatterOn` is invoked on or any of its decendants (close or remote) trigger an 'all' event.

+The arguments passed to `handler` are Backbone's original 'all' event-handler arguments (target, event name etc.)

+_`handler` might be triggered several times sequently.
+For instance: Models that are members of a collection will trigger one event for the model, and another for the collection they're in, both will be intercepted by `handler`.
+Since you may be interested only in one of them, you can use underscore ".debounce()"_

 ### backscatterOff(handler)